felgueres/write-only/README.md

 * Recommend and compare to wikipages
 * LLM legible context for my queries

-Classes
+Classes / Types
 * Book
 * Highlight
-* Entity
+* Entity (people, orgs, places, things)

-Predicates
+* Concept

+Predicates: connects resources
-* inBook
+* inBook (Highlight -> Book)
-* mentionsEntity
+* mentionsEntity (Highlight -> Entity)
+* refersToConcept (Highlight -> Concept)

+Ontology
+* Defines which classes exist and how they relate
+* Defines classes or types, properties or predicates, and constraints like inBook has domain Highlight and range Book
+* KG is the instances following those definitions

 Setup
 - pip3 install spacy